Department of Geography and Geology

 Educational and research opportunities using GIS are available through a variety of internship opportunities that will increase students’ skills and employment opportunities.

-- AMATO BROTHERS SCHOLARSHIP: $3,000 per year; Recipient must be a full-time undergraduate or graduate student, majoring inn any discipline, demonstrate financial need, and exhibit commitment to continue and complete their education.
-The recipient must maintain not less than a 2.5 GPA in major and overall.
+- AMATO BROTHERS SCHOLARSHIP: $3,000 per year; Recipient must be a full-time undergraduate or graduate student, majoring in any discipline, demonstrate financial need, and exhibit commitment to continue and complete their education.
+The recipient must maintain a 2.5 GPA or higher in major and overall.

 GEOG 5075.
 Selected Problems in Geography.
 1-3 Hours.